International Companies Incorporation

 There need to be only one director.
 A trustee company, if requested, will make available an officer for appointment as a resident director, but it is not obligatory that any director be resident of Samoa.
 A director may be a company.
 Directors meetings need not be held in Samoa and written resolutions signed by all directors may be minutes in lieu of meetings.
 A company is not required to keep a register of its directors and secretaries unless it opts to do so.

 A company must have a resident secretary or resident agent either of whom must be a registered trustee company, a wholly owned subsidiary thereof, or an officer of a registered trustee company.
 Where a company does not appoint a resident secretary, it must appoint a secretary in addition to the resident agent.
-The secretary fulfils the company’s legal obligations and the resident agent is responsible for dealing with communications addressed to the company at its registered office.
+The secretary fulfills the company’s legal obligations and the resident agent is responsible for dealing with communications addressed to the company at its registered office.
 Additional non-resident secretaries may be appointed.

 Third Party Assumption